IU (entertainer): 2010–2011: Rising popularity and acting debut

 To maintain public visibility, IU joined the cast of the variety show Heroes, which aired from July 18, 2010, to May 1, 2011.
-Speaking fondly of the show, IU recalled the camaraderie she built with the other regular cast members despite the hectic two-day shooting schedules which only allowed them two-three hours of sleep.
-Shortly after joining Heroes, IU was cast in teen drama Dream High.
+Shortly after, IU was cast in teen drama Dream High.
 Filming ran from December 2010 to February 2011, during which time she remained committed to Heroes and her existing promotions for "Good Day".
 In her first acting role, IU played Kim Pil-sook, a shy and overweight school girl who dreams of becoming a professional singer.
 Admitting that she was doubtful about her readiness to take on acting, IU remarked that she gained confidence in learning that the part would require singing and would later describe the experience as a tremendously enjoyable one.
 For the series' soundtrack, she released the single, "Someday", which achieved number-one position on the Gaon Digital Chart on the week of January 30 – February 5, 2011.
 By the end of 2011, the single had sold 2,209,924 digital copies and is one of IU's best-selling singles for a soundtrack.

-A follow-up extended play to Real was released on February 16, 2011, with the title, Real+, containing three songs.
+A follow-up extended play to Real, Real+, was released on February 16, 2011, containing three songs.
 The lead single, "Only I Didn't Know" (나만 몰랐던 이야기), was composed by singer-songwriter Yoon Sang with lyrics written by Kim Eana.
 Yoon Sang wrote the song for IU after spotting her momentary sad expression on a television broadcast.
 The ballad's tone was a departure from her more recent releases, with IU describing it as dark, sad and sentimental, which is closer to her music preference.
 The song performed well commercially, debuting at number one on the Gaon Digital Chart.